erayd/libec-doc/chapters/records.md

 # Records

-Records are the fundamental unit used to store additional data attached to a certificate.
-Records are key / value pairs.
+Records are the fundamental unit used to store additional data attached to a certificate (e.g. roles, grants, user data, etc.) Records are key / value pairs.
 The key and value are both optional, and may contain either string or binary data.

 Records are organised by section.
 Each section begins with a 'section header' record, which must use a NULL-terminated string containing the name of the section as its key.